IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 Deferred Validation (being able to judge (speculatively) and propagate a block we haven't yet validated).

-It's a notable special case that Genesis prefix selection selects nearly as aggressively as does Praos chain selection when all peers are offering the same chain.
+It's a notable special case that Genesis prefix selection is nearly as aggressive as Praos chain selection when all peers are offering the same chain.
 The only delay is waiting for every peer to give us enough headers instead of just the one.
 TODO Mention the jumping optimization idea.

 ## A new DoS vector in Syncing